Tserieskinda/Sfs-System-Editor/README.md

 Disable SOI Circle, Atmosphere, Water, Fog, Post processing, Clouds, Front clouds, Surface Texture

-Disable post processing and Fog if your device is TOO weak.

 # Open existing system-
 Used to edit an already made system (1.5+)
 1) Locate the system folder you want to load